Program Help

 Startup Screen with Control Panel

-It is always different unless you save it in a “Situation”(more about that later)!
-It generates a number of terrains (10 exactly = “the Archipelago world”) and locates them randomly.
-If you don’t like the terrain, just remove it (“File/Remove Archipelago”) and generate a new one.
-NOTE: although unlikely, it is possible when generating new terrain that you may end up “inside” the terrain (like in a cave); if this happens, just remove terrain and recreate.
+The terrain is always different unless you save it in a “Situation”(more about that below) It generates a number of terrains or groups of islands (10 exactly = “the Archipelago world”) and locates them randomly in your ‘world’.
+If you don’t like the terrain, just remove it (“File/Remove Archipelago” or Ctrl-N) and generate new ones until you like it.

-When happy with the terrain you can start adding boats/structures (use menu “File / Load Model”).
-Objects are located at the position of the center-of-screen “pointer” (the small red “+”)
+When happy with ‘your’ terrain you can start adding boats or structures (use menu “File / Load Model” … or use the Insert key).
+Models are Wavefront standard OBJ files and when loading they will be located at the position of the center-of-screen “pointer” (the small red “O”) cursor:

-Note: The program accepts any number of OBJ models and I included several: an OBJ file (and it corresponding material MTL file) need to be slightly modified to be brought into Archipelago; this is to be able to scale it, tell if it “floats” or not etc…. but theoretically you could use your own OBJ files or downloaded from the internet (i.e: https://free3d.com/3d-models/ ); I will explain somewhere else how to modify OBJ files; but for now if you want to add your own models, please send me an email and I’ll be glad to help you 🙂
+Note for advanced users: The program accepts any number of OBJ models and I included several: an OBJ file (and it corresponding material MTL file) need to be slightly modified to be brought into Archipelago; this is to be able to scale it, tell if it “floats” or not etc…. but you could use your own OBJ files or models downloaded from the internet (i.e: https://free3d.com/3d-models or https://cgtrader.com); I will explain somewhere else how to modify OBJ files; but for now if you want to add your own models, please send me an email and I’ll be glad to help you 🙂 Of course you can also try to figure it out by yourself by testing and using existing models as your guide (OBJ, MTL and XOBJ are text files, after all).
+The Archipelago-related properties for models are in additional text files with extension .xobj

 SITUATIONS:

 Obviously you don’t have to recreate every Situation every time!
-Right?
 You can save it and later re-load it.
-To save your “situation” use “File/Save Situation”; this will save the isles (terrain) and all the current models, structures, time, weather etc… which you can reload some other time.
-You will notice that within a “Situation” you can have multiple “Cases” that share the same TERRAIN.
+To save your “situation” use “File/Save Situation” or use Ctrl-Shift-S; this will save the isles (terrain) and all the current models and structures in their current positions; also saves time-of-day, weather etc… which you can reload some other time.
+You will notice that within a “Situation” you can have multiple “Cases” that could share the same terrain, but you could also saves cases with different terrain in the same situ file.
+The shortcut to load a situation is Shift-S

 FLY MODE, ONBOARD and HORIZON:

-Once added the model shows in the corresponding “combo box” which shows the selected model.
-Only ONE object/model (OBJ) can be “selected” at a time: either a “boat” or a “structure”; use the combo box under the “main” tab to select a boat, or the combo box under the “Other” tab to select a structure or buoy; you can move them around (using cursor keys) by checking “rotate/translate model”.
-IMPORTANT: after you are done moving, translating or rotating an object in your scene remember to TURN the checkbox OFF … it will become obvious why.
+Only ONE object/model (OBJ) can be “selected” at a time: either a “boat” or a “structure”.
+When an object is selected you can rotate it or move it around using the appropriate options under the “Other” tab; you can move them around (using cursor keys) by checking “rotate/translate model”.
+Notice that a boat must be undocked to rotate.
+IMPORTANT: after you are done moving, translating or rotating an object in your scene remember to TURN the “rotate/translate model” checkbox OFF … or you will not be able to ‘move around’ as usual!

 REMINDER: all keyboard shortcuts are displayed under menu Help